lkot/lkot/README.md

 ## Hey there, good day!

-### My name is Łukasz and currently I am looking for a vacancy as a Junior Frontend Developer. :bowtie:
+### My name is Łukasz and currently I am looking for a job as a Junior Frontend Developer. :bowtie:

 #

 ▪️ Ambitious, communicative and always eager to improve my skills.
-A team work in a professional, yet funny atmosphere, is something I value the most! 😸
+A team work in a professional, yet funny atmosphere, is something I value the most! 👩🏾‍💻
 <br/>
 <br/>
 ▫️ At the beginning of my professional career I've acquired experience working with both back-end and front-end. 🤓